EvilForge/RasPiLCDproc/README.md

-# RasPi3BLCDProc
+# RasPiLCDProc
-Implementation and saved config files on Raspberry Pi 3b+ LCDProc installation.
+Implementation and saved config files on Raspberry Pi 4/3b+ LCDProc installation.

 ## Overview:
 I want to use my RasPi as a desktop and not have to spin up my gaming system, while I work from my corporate laptop.
 Lots of reasons.. noise, power use, etc, and I share monitors.
 But all I really do is watch email and browse on the desktop during work hours.
 So a small RasPi makes perfect sense.
 And, since I have a couple and I like to tinker..
 I can make things more useful if I had a separate simple LCD screen driven by the RasPi, that showed me email status, let me control MP3 players, and showed the time.